vishvAsa/notes/history/homo/sapiens/Aryan/kentum/germanic/Neitzesche/will_to_power/4/1_Order_of_Rank.md

 " Herrnhuterischen: "Herrnhut, a town ... in ...
 Saxony . . . is chiefly known as the principal seat of the Moravian or Bohemian brother hood, the members of which are called Herrnhuter" (ibid., article on "Herra hut").

-BOOK FOUR: Discipline and Breeding
+(p483)

-483 applies to the most physical as well as to the most spiritual matters; it would be fatal to desire to draw a distinction here!
+ applies to the most physical as well as to the most spiritual matters; it would be fatal to desire to draw a distinction here!
 The same discipline makes both the good soldier and the good scholar; and looked at more closely, there is no good scholar who does not have the instincts of a good soldier in his makeup.
 To be able to command and also proudly to obey; to stand in the ranks, but also capable at any time of leading; to prefer danger to comfort; not to weigh the permitted and the forbidden on a shopkeeper's scales; to be a foe more of the petty, sly, parasitic, than of the evil.- What does one learn in a hard school?
 Obeying and com manding

 913 (1885-1886)